Oral Cancer Screening

 Cancer can be very serious, and you should take no risks.
 The professionals at Michael Brody D.D.S. can perform oral cancer checks to make sure you are safe.

-To check for signs of oral cancer or precancerous conditions, we perform oral cancer screening examinations.
+To check for signs of oral cancer or precancerous conditions, we perform oral cancer screening examinations as part of regular exams.
 While it’s arguable whether everyone should have regular oral cancer screenings, they are particularly recommended to people with risk factors, such as smoking, chewing tobacco, significant alcohol consumption or a history of oral cancer.

 The goal of performing oral cancer screening examinations is the early detection of oral cancer.
 This helps maximize the likelihood of good treatment outcomes and helps prevent cancer by educating the patient and initiating lifestyle changes that reduce oral cancer risks.